build-server-protocol/build-server-protocol/docs/bsp.md

 }

 trait BuildClientCapabilities {
   /** The languages that this client supports.
     * The ID strings for each language is defined in the LSP.
     * The server must never respond with build targets for other
     * languages than those that appear in this list. */ def languageIds: List[String]

+  /** The client can provide support for the file watching
+    * notifications to the server.
+A language server can forward
+    * these notifications from the editor. */ def providesFileWatching: Boolean
 }
 ```

-where `type DocumentUri = String` across all document.

 Response: